RFU Game Regulations & MRAI

 6. Notional wins

-At Level 5 and below, if on the first occasion a team is required to replace a front row player with a replacement front row player and it cannot do so, then uncontested scrums will be ordered and the non-offending team will be deemed to have won the match.
-4 Championship points will be awarded to the non offending side plus a bonus point, with a 0 points diffference.
-The offending team may, in addition to losing the match 0-0, be deducted 5 Championship points.
+At Level 5 and below, if on the first occasion a team is required to replace a front row player with a replacement front row player and it cannot do so, then uncontested scrums will be ordered and the non-offending team will be deemed to have won the match by 4 tries (0-0) i.e., 4 Championship points plus a bonus point.
+The offending team may, in addition to losing the match, be deducted 5 Championship points.

 6.1 When a club at Level 7 or below is unable to select a team from its list of registered players they should first offer to play the game under Game-On principles, or failing that as a friendly, with a minimum of 10 players using unregistered or borrowed players or with uncontested scrums.
 The offending team must inform the League Secretary and their opponents of their offer to play a friendly at the earliest opportunity and save for exceptional circumstances by no later than 20:00 on the Thursday prior to the match.
 The non-offending team prepared to play a friendly must respond by 12 noon Friday.
 This option will be available to a team a maximum of three times during the season.
 The non-offending team should accept the offer to play such a match in which event they will be awarded a 5-point walkover.
 Should the non-offending team decline to play or fail to honour the fixture once accepted they will not be awarded any league points.
-Failure to give these options of playing the game under Game-On or as a friendly by the offending club or failing to honour a friendly once accepted will mean that the failure to play will be considered an “unjust” cancellation and will result in the deduction of 5 Championship points from the offending club’s record and, in the event of the fixture being in the first half of the season, will result in the corresponding fixture in the second half of the season being reversed as per RFU regulation 6 item 47.
+Failure to give these options of playing the game under Game-On or as a friendly by the offending club or failing to honour a friendly once accepted will mean that the failure to play will be considered an “unjust” cancellation and will result in the deduction of 5 Championship points from the offending club’s record, the awarding of a 5-point walkover to the non-offending team and, in the event of the fixture being in the first half of the season, will result in the corresponding fixture in the second half of the season having the home venue reversed as per RFU Regulation 6 item 48.

 6.2 In the event that the appointed referee withdraws from the friendly fixture then it will be the responsibility of the offending team to supply a referee who must be in addition to the minimum of 10 players.